jelic98/cv/index.md

 Developed software solutions including YouTube comment bot and CMS.
 The biggest challenge was understanding the client’s needs.
-Couple of clients had left their feedback is on my [Freelancer profile](https://www.freelancer.com/u/jelic).
+A couple of clients had left their feedback is on my [Freelancer profile](https://www.freelancer.com/u/jelic).

 [ecloga.org](https://www.ecloga.org)